 - Comfortable clothes you can move around in easily (you are welcome to change into the T-shirt given to you upon check-in)

-- Closed toed shoes with socks (one of our sessions is a Yoga session, and you may want to take your shoes off for that).
+- Closed toed shoes with socks (one of the students’ sessions is a Yoga session, and they may want to take their shoes off for that).

 - A light jacket or rain jacket– April weather is unpredictable but some of our activities are outdoors if the weather permits.
 Additionally the auditorium tends to be on the cold side.

 - A good attitude and willingness to learn, participate and have fun!

 - We will have coffee available for chaperones and water only available for the students.
 If anyone requires soda or other drinks, those will need to be brought with you.